covcom/304CEM/labs/09 AngularJS Routing/01 Basic Routing/README.md

 Now you have mastered the concepts of binding and directives we can learn about how AngularJS can be used to develop complex [single-page applications](https://en.wikipedia.org/wiki/Single-page_application) (SPA).
 A single-page application behaves like a desktop app where content is dynamically loaded as needed without the entire page being downloaded and replaced.
 You will have already experienced SPAs through tools such as _Google Drive_ and _Outlook_.

 AngularJS is designed to support the development of SPAs and in this worksheet you will get hands-on experience with the technologies that make this happen.
-These are:
-1. Routing
-2. Deep Linking
-3. Web Storage (this is a native HTML5 technology)
+These are **Routing** and the **Web Storage API**

 You will be using the **Books App** to learn about theses important concepts.
 Locate the `books/index.html` file and open the app in a new Chrome browser tab.
 You should also open the _console window_ to allow you to view any messages.

 ## 1 Routing

 Open the `books/index.html` file.

 1. this needs both the standard `angular.js` file and the `angular-routes.js` file.
   - the second file is required to support the development of SPAs
   - both files are hosted locally.